Vicuña: Taxonomy and evolution

 While vicuñas are restricted to the more extreme elevations of the Andes in modern times, they may have also been present in the lowland regions of Patagonia as much as 3500 km south of their current range during the Late Pleistocene and Early Holocene.
 Fossils of these lowland camelids have been assigned to a species known as Lama gracilis, but genetic and morphological analysis between them and modern vicuña indicate the two may be the same.

 Distribution and habitat

-Vicuñas are native to the central Andes in South America.
+Currently, vicuñas are restricted to South America's central Andes.
 They are found in Peru, northwestern Argentina, Bolivia, and northern Chile.
 A smaller, introduced population lives in central Ecuador.
+However, fossil remains indicate that they were also found as far as Uruguay and the Straits of Magellan until the early Holocene, together with the related guanaco.

 Vicuñas live at altitudes of 3200 to 4800 m.
-They feed in daytime on the grassy plains of the Andes Mountains, but spend the nights on the slopes.
+They feed in the daytime on the grassy plains of the Andes Mountains but spend the nights on the slopes.
 In these areas, only nutrient-poor, tough, bunch grasses and Festuca grow.
-The sun's rays are able to penetrate the thin atmosphere, producing relatively warm temperatures during the day; however, the temperatures drop to freezing at night.
-The vicuña's thick but soft coat is a special adaptation which traps layers of warm air close to its body, so it can tolerate freezing temperatures.
+The sun's rays can penetrate the thin atmosphere, producing relatively warm temperatures during the day; however, the temperatures drop to freezing at night.
+The vicuña's thick but soft coat is a unique adaptation that traps layers of warm air close to its body to tolerate freezing temperatures.